 Thankfully, we are seeing more

 positive portrayals of breastfeeding in the media, but it's been a painfully slow process and those positive representations are few and far between.
 For every breastfeeding image I see that feels relatable, there are so many more that don’t resonate with me at all.
 I applaud the media for trying to get breastfeeding right, but the pictures they paint are either super sappy and cloying, or just out of touch.
-So, with that in mind and in the hopes of combating the unrealistic expectations of breastfeeding these images evoke, here are some examples of breastfeeding depictions in the media that moms, or at least this mom, absolutely hate and could definitely do without:
+So, with that in mind and in the hopes of combating the unrealistic expectations of breastfeeding these images evoke, here are some examples of breastfeeding depictions in the media that moms, or at least this mom, absolutely hate and could definitely do without: The "Madonna"

 Yes, I do think I’m doing "the most important work" when I’m nurturing my children, be it by keeping them warm and dry, soothing them after a nightmare, or breastfeeding.
 However, it rubs me the wrong way to see breastfeeding photos that depict moms "as holier than thou."
 First of all, I am not a saint.
 I am a mother who would do anything to ensure the safety and health of my child.
 For me, that included breastfeeding, but that is not an option for all moms (or dads), so to distinguish breastfeeding moms as more angelic than other